srikarsamudrala/srikarsamudrala/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently working at Tech Mahindra as a Machine Learning Intern
+- 🌱 I’m currently studying in BVRIT-N.
-- 👯 I’m looking to collaborate with people who have knowledge on Azure.
+- 👯 I’m looking to collaborate with people who are into Data Analysis.
 - 📫 How to reach me: @ssrikarr via instagram
-- 😄 Pronouns: Where there is a will, Their is a way
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: sea turtles live longer than humans. lol, everyone knows that.